James Reese Europe is far from a household name today, but in the early 1900s, he was one of New York’s most prominent African American band leaders.

 Lesser known but equally important, Europe’s decision to participate in the Great War (WWI) and recruit Puerto Rican soldiers and musicians for the Fifteenth Regiment (Colored) of the New York National Guard (later the Harlem Hellfighters) military band qualifies him as a racial trailblazer and Boricua Pioneer.

-Soon after he enlisted, Europe Commander, William Hayward approached Europe about organizing “the best military band in the world.”
+Soon after Europe enlisted, Commander, William Hayward approached him about organizing “the best military band in the world.”
 According to Hayward, “He (Europe) explained to me that there were a lot of really good instrument musicians in Porto Rico … that he had corresponded and found out about it.”

 Because of Jim Crow Laws, which legalized segregation in the States, Europe had difficulty recruiting African-American musicians with formal training.
 At the time most Black musicians received musical training through army, orphanage and other publicly supported bands and had less access to decent instruments and funding.